 You may have holidayed in Spain on numerous occasions but, trust me, the realities of living through an Andalucian summer are very different to having a fortnight in the sun.
-Now that I’ve lived through three summers here I feel that I’m pretty well equipped to write a Spanish summer survival guide.
-Read on for my top tips.
+It’s now my fifth summer here so I feel that I’m pretty well equipped to share my summer survival tips that I’ve picked up over the years.

 When you’re on your summer holidays it’s perfectly acceptable to spend your days in shorts and vests, tiny dresses, and swimsuits.
 However, when you live here and have to go out and earn a living that’s where things can get sticky (in more ways than one).